fomox402 — Last-Bidder-Wins on Solana

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% for the single api_key parameter.
-The description does not add extra meaning beyond the schema, meeting the baseline of 3.
+Schema coverage is 100% (only one parameter: api_key).
+The description does not add any additional meaning beyond what the schema already provides, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.